Three Act Tragedy: Plot summary

-Renowned stage actor Sir Charles Cartwright hosts a dinner party at his home in Cornwall.
-His guests include: Hercule Poirot; psychiatrist Sir Bartholomew Strange; Hermione "Egg" Lytton Gore and her mother; Captain Dacres and his wife Cynthia; the playwright Muriel Wills; Egg's friend Oliver Manders; Mr Satterthwaite; and Reverend Babbington and his wife.
+Renowned stage actor Sir Charles Cartwright hosts a dinner party in Cornwall at his home.
+His guests include Hercule Poirot; psychiatrist Sir Bartholomew Strange; Hermione "Egg" Lytton Gore and her mother; Captain Dacres and his wife Cynthia; the playwright Muriel Wills; Egg's friend Oliver Manders; Mr Satterthwaite; and Reverend Babbington and his wife.
 When the Reverend Babbington suddenly dies after sipping one of the cocktails being served, Cartwright believes it was murder, though Strange finds no poison in his glass.
-Some time later, Poirot is in Monte Carlo and hears news from Satterthwaite and Cartwright that Strange died from nicotine poisoning after drinking a glass of port wine, despite there being no trace in the glass.
-With the exception of the three men, Strange's guests are the same ones who attended Cartwright's party.
+Sometime later, Poirot is in Monte Carlo and hears the news from Satterthwaite and Cartwright that Strange died from nicotine poisoning after drinking a glass of port wine, despite there being no trace in the glass.
+Except for the three men, Strange's guests are the same ones who attended Cartwright's party.
 Both Satterthwaite and Cartwright return to England to investigate the murders.
-They learn that prior to the party, Strange had sent his usual butler away for two months, and that he exhibited strange behaviour as if expecting something.
+They learn that prior to the party, Strange had sent his usual butler away for two months and that he exhibited strange behaviour as if expecting something.
 A temporary replacement he hired named Ellis has since disappeared, with Satterthwaite and Cartwright finding drafted blackmail letters from Ellis in his room.
-Babbington's body is soon exhumed, showing he too died from nicotine poisoning.
+Babbington's body is soon exhumed, showing he also died from nicotine poisoning.

-Cartwright, Satterthwaite and Egg partner to investigate the deaths, joined by Poirot as a consultant.
-Each guest has a possible motive or suspicious circumstances surrounding Strange's death, but no connection to Babbington.
-When Wills is interviewed, she recalls noticing Manders apparently drop a newspaper cutting on nicotine, and that Ellis had a birthmark on one hand; she later disappears.
-Poirot stages a party where he demonstrates how the poisoned glasses were substituted by the murderer while everyone's attention was on the victim.
+Cartwright, Satterthwaite, and Egg investigate the deaths, and Poirot joins them as a consultant.
+Each guest has a possible motive or suspicious circumstances surrounding Strange's death but no connection to Babbington.
+When Wills is interviewed, she recalls noticing Manders drop a newspaper cutting on nicotine and that Ellis had a birthmark on one hand; she later disappears.
+Poirot stages a party where he demonstrates how the murderer substituted the poisoned glasses while everyone's attention was on the victim.
 He then receives a telegram from Mrs De Rushbridger, a patient at Strange's Yorkshire sanatorium, who arrived on the day Strange died.
-Poirot and Satterthwaite go to meet her, but find that she has in turn been murdered.
+Poirot and Satterthwaite go to meet her but find that she has, in turn, been murdered.
 Learning that Cartwright's servant, Miss Milray, is hastily heading to Cornwall, Poirot follows her to find out why.